 Dear West End School community,

-Nine months ago, I was introduced to the young men and school I would eventually be hired to serve.
+Right before the pandemic began, I was introduced to the young students at West End School, and my first impression convinced me to continue working for them for years to come.
 After spending some time with all of the supporters to the school and understanding the intricacies of how this organization works, I was reminded of an African proverb, “It takes a village.”

 After doing some research, I found the origin of this phrase can be found across the history of the continent.

 In Lunyoro (Bunyoro) there is a proverb that says “Omwana takulila nju emoi,” whose literal translation is “A child does not grow up only in a single home.”

 In Kihaya (Bahaya) there is a saying, “Omwana taba womoi,” which translates as “A child belongs not to one parent or home.”